-Users shall not transmit, distribute, post, store, link, or otherwise traffic in Content, information, software, or materials on or through the Service that (i) is unlawful, threatening, abusive, harassing, defamatory, libelous, deceptive, fraudulent, invasive of another’s privacy, tortious, offensive, profane, contains or depicts pornography that is unlawful, or is otherwise inappropriate as determined by ENA in its sole discretion, (ii) is known by Users to be false, misleading, untruthful or inaccurate, (iii) constitutes unauthorized or unsolicited advertising, (iv) impersonates any person or entity, or (v) includes anyone’s identification documents or sensitive financial information.
+Users shall not transmit, distribute, post, store, link, or otherwise traffic in Content, information, software, or materials on or through the Service that (i) is unlawful, threatening, abusive, harassing, defamatory, libelous, deceptive, fraudulent, invasive of another’s privacy, tortious, offensive, profane, contains or depicts pornography that is unlawful, or is otherwise inappropriate as determined by ENA in its sole discretion, (ii) constitutes unauthorized or unsolicited advertising, (iii) impersonates any person or entity, or (iv) includes anyone’s identification documents or sensitive financial information.

 Users shall not: (i) take any action that imposes or may impose (as determined by ENA in its sole discretion) an unreasonable or disproportionately large load on ENA’s (or ENA’s third party providers’) infrastructure; (ii) interfere or attempt to interfere with the proper working of the Services or any activities conducted on the Services; (iii) bypass, circumvent or attempt to bypass or circumvent any measures ENA may use to prevent or restrict access to the Services (or other accounts, computer systems or networks connected to the Services); (iv) send or otherwise distribute unsolicited bulk or commercial messages in any form (“spam”) on the Services; (v) use manual or automated software, devices, or other processes to “crawl” or “spider” any page or website; (vi) harvest or scrape any other content or information from the Services; or (vii) otherwise take any action in violation of ENA’s guidelines and policies, as may be communicated from time to time.